Get exclusive member benefits & effect social change. Join Today

-After lithotripsy, stone debris is removed from the kidneys or the ureter (tube leading from the kidney to the bladder) through urination.
+After the procedure, stone debris is removed from your kidneys or ureter, the tube leading from your kidney to your bladder, through urination.

 It’s important to tell your doctor about any prescription drugs, over-the-counter medications, or supplements you take.
-Certain drugs such as aspirin, ibuprofen, or blood thinners (e.g., warfarin) can interfere with the blood’s ability to clot properly.
+Certain drugs, such as aspirin (Bufferin), ibuprofen (Advil), and warfarin (Coumadin) or other blood thinners, can interfere with your blood’s ability to clot properly.